AFRICAN ELECTIONS DATABASE

 Political Profile

-Island President: Mohamed Abdoulwahab (MP/Union) [since 30 June 2007; elected 2007] The President is elected by direct popular vote for a 5-year term.
+Governor: Mouigni Baraka Said Soilihi (ORANGE) [since 23 May 2011; elected 2010] The President is elected by direct popular vote for a 5-year term.
 Electoral System: Two Round (Run-off).

-Island Assembly [unicameral] (20 Seats) Members are elected by direct popular vote using the two round (run-off) system; members serve 4-year terms.
+Island Council [unicameral] (23 Seats) Members are elected by direct popular vote using the first-past-the-post (simple majority) system; members serve 5-year terms.

-Political Parties: CHUMA - Islands' Fraternity and Unity Party, CRC - Convention for the Renewal of the Comoros, DJAWABU*, KASIYA*, MOUROUA - Movement for the Republic, Openness, and Unity of the Comoros Archipelago, MP/Union - Union Presidential Movement, PCDP-Djamnazi - Comoran Party for Democracy and Progress, RIDJA - Rally for a Development Initiative with an Enlightened Youth, RND-R - National Rally for Development-Renewal
+Political Parties: CHUMA - Islands' Fraternity and Unity Party, CRC - Convention for the Renewal of the Comoros, DJAWABU*, FDC - Democratic Front of the Comoros, KASIYA*, MOUROUA - Movement for the Republic, Openness, and Unity of the Comoros Archipelago, MP-Union - Union Presidential Movement, ORANGE - Orange Movement, PCDP-Djamnazi - Comoran Party for Democracy and Progress, PSDC-Dudja - Social Democratic Party of the Comoros, RIDJA - Rally for a Development Initiative with an Enlightened Youth, RND-R - National Rally for Development-Renewal.

 *Translated version of the political party acronym is not available.